kshitij7704/MedChain-X/README.md

-# MedChain-X: Revolutionizing X-Ray Diagnosis with Blockchain and AI
+# MedChain-X: Medical X-Ray Diagnosis with Blockchain and AI

 ## Introduction
 MedChain-X is an innovative platform that combines deep learning and blockchain technology to provide fast, secure, and reliable X-ray diagnosis.
 By leveraging AI-based disease prediction and blockchain-backed data security, MedChain-X ensures instant medical insights while maintaining tamper-proof storage.